Free trade agreements offer enterprises a competitive advantage,

 for ratification, may seem like a long time, but free trade agreements

 are a lengthy process.
-Last June, the European Union and Vietnam
+In June 2019, the European Union and Vietnam

 signed a far-ranging FTA that will reduce tariffs on 99 percent of

 goods traded between the two.
 The negotiations, which ended in

 December 2015, took three and a half years.

 Free trade negotiations can take a significant amount of time — and